 - 1. A \$500 check; - 2.
 A handsome commemorative plaque recognizing their accomplishment; and - 3.
 Complimentary publication of the paper in the Atlantic Economic Journal.

-Submissions for the 2015 BUPA competition are due 15 June, 2015.
-The winner will be selected at the 80th International Atlantic Economic Conference in Boston, U.S., 8-11 October 2015."
-The 2016 meetings will be in Washington, DC, 13-16 October 2016.
+Submissions for the 2016 BUPA competition are due 15 June, 2016.
+The winner will be selected at the 81th International Atlantic Economic Conference in Washington, DC, 13-16 October 2016."